howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 ![](http://imgur.com/Yujwwi6.png)

 <Instruction>

-Next, go ahead and move the `server` directory that contains the definition of your Graphcool service into the `hackernews-react-apollo` directory to manage everything in one place.

 To improve the project structure, move on to create two directories, both inside the `src` folder.
 The first is called `components` and will hold all our React components.
 Call the second one `styles`, that one is for all the CSS files you'll use.